CHANGE! Due to the ilness of Rachel Podger, the artistic director and violin soloist of the concert is Sergey Malov.

 About the event

 Baroque curiosities, composers to be discovered, great heroes, pithy movements, arias, concertos and, of course, Baroque gestures – half a dozen musical rarities will be performed at the BFO’s pre-Christmas concert of early music.
-The ensemble and the violin concerto will be led by Rachel Podger, described by the Times as “the unsurpassed British glory of the baroque violin”.
+The ensemble and the violin concerto will be led by the versatile virtuoso Sergey Malov.
 Opera and cantata parts will be performed by Rowan Pierce.
 The BBC Music Magazine reviewer described the young soprano’s voice as clear, strong, supple, sparkling and warm.
 Sigrid T’Hooft, one of the most renowned experts on baroque movements, is once again responsible for this unmissable spectacle.
 The program includes a forgotten member of the Scarlatti family, the opera composer Hasse, the prolific Telemann, the violin virtuoso Pisendel, and Handel, who was already world famous during his lifetime.

 The six concertos attributed to Alessandro Scarlatti, published in 1740, were in fact orchestrated by Charles Avison.
 Four of the sonatas on which the pieces are based were composed by Alessandro, two of them – including the F major – by his lesser-known brother Francesco.
 The work runs the emotional gamut from solemnity to mourning to playfulness in one to two-minute movements.